- BSOD errors such as Critical Structure Corruption can cause various issues on Windows 10, but there’s a way to fix them.

 Now, this is something you should be especially interested in.

 Not all third-party programs you seamlessly run on Windows 7 will work on Windows 10.
 Essentially, this is a second look at the decision to upgrade to Windows 10 over an older Windows operating system.

 This goes for various secondary tools and antivirus solutions mostly, but we can’t be sure what exactly triggers the error at hand.

 - Automatic Driver Updaters

 - GPU and CPU overclocking applications.

-The distinction between Windows 7/8.1 and Windows 10 are not minor, and the older configurations will have a hard time with Windows 10.
-Especially due to drivers incompatibility.
+The distinction between Windows 7/8.1 and Windows 10 is not minor, and the older configurations will have a hard time with Windows 10.
+Especially due to the driver’s incompatibility.
 And that’s where BSOD errors emerge.

 You can find out how to reinstall Windows 10 cleanly in this article.
 Just make sure to backup your data and store the license key.

 With that, we can wrap it up.
 In case you’re still unable to move past the error and sudden shutdowns still occur, we recommend contacting the Microsoft support team and sending them the crash report stored in the minidump file and uploaded to a third-party site.